stefankroes/ancestry/README.md

     from_depth(depth)       Return nodes starting from a certain depth (node.depth >= depth) after_depth(depth)      Return nodes that are deeper than depth (node.depth > depth)

-The depth scopes are also available through calls to descendants, descendant_ids, subtree, subtree_ids, path and ancestors.
-In this case, depth values are interpreted relatively.
-Some examples:
+Depth scopes are also available through calls to `descendants`, `descendant_ids`, `subtree`, `subtree_ids`, `path` and `ancestors` (with relative depth).

-    node.subtree(:to_depth => 2)      Subtree of node, to a depth of node.depth + 2 (self, children and grandchildren)
-    node.subtree.to_depth(5)          Subtree of node to an absolute depth of 5 node.descendants(:at_depth => 2)  Descendant of node, at depth node.depth + 2 (grandchildren)
-    node.descendants.at_depth(10)     Descendants of node at an absolute depth of 10 node.ancestors.to_depth(3)        The oldest 4 ancestors of node (its root and 3 more) node.path(:from_depth => -2)      The node's grandparent, parent and the node itself
+Note that depth constraints cannot be passed to `ancestor_ids` or `path_ids` as both relations can be fetched directly from the ancestry column without needing a query.
+Use `ancestors(depth_options).map(&:id)` or `ancestor_ids.slice(min_depth..max_depth)` instead.

     node.ancestors(:from_depth => -6, :to_depth => -4)
     node.path.from_depth(3).to_depth(4)
     node.descendants(:from_depth => 2, :to_depth => 4)
     node.subtree.from_depth(10).to_depth(12)

-Please note that depth constraints cannot be passed to ancestor_ids and path_ids.
-The reason for this is that both these relations can be fetched directly from the ancestry column without performing a database query.
-It would require an entirely different method of applying the depth constraints which isn't worth the effort of implementing.
-You can use ancestors(depth_options).map(&:id) or ancestor_ids.slice(min_depth..max_depth) instead.

 # STI support

-Ancestry works fine with STI.
-Just create a STI inheritance hierarchy and build an Ancestry tree from the different classes/models.
+To use with STI: create a STI inheritance hierarchy and build a tree from the different classes/models.
 All Ancestry relations that were described above will return nodes of any model type.
-If you do only want nodes of a specific subclass you'll have to add a condition on type for that.
+If you do only want nodes of a specific subclass, a type condition is required.

 # Arrangement

-Ancestry can arrange an entire subtree into nested hashes for easy navigation after retrieval from the database.  `TreeNode.arrange` could for example return:
+A subtree can be arranged into nested hashes for easy navigation after database retrieval.
+`TreeNode.arrange` could, for instance, return:

 ```ruby
 {